 These days, the people who can come up with great ideas and solutions are the most economically rewarded, while worker bees are often employed for the benefit of the creative thinkers.

 You’ve heard the expression “work hard and play hard.”
-All you have to realize is that they’re the same thing to a creative thinker.
+All you have to realize is that they’re the same thing as a creative thinker.

 6. That’s not my job